-Regardless of the return, some projects help sell a home more than others, regardless of the ROI.
+Regardless of the return, some projects help sell a home more than others.
 Some home improvements are absolutely necessary to get the highest sale price for a home.
 How does a homeowner navigate the home improvement waters?

 We like to say that “kitchens and baths sell homes”.
 They are generally the more expensive rooms in a house to update.
 Even when updating those rooms, a homeowner must always consider their home in comparison to similar homes in their area and price range… homes that would be the “competition” when you are marketing your home for sale.
 This includes homes in your neighborhood, price range, year built, home style and square footage.

 Top Renovation Projects for Best ROI

-Kitchen Renovation is Number One in Increasing Home Value
+Kitchen Renovation is Number One for Increasing Home Value

-- The most important room in the house when you consider value is the kitchen.
-Unless your kitchen is very outdated, a total renovation is unnecessary.
-Start with the least expensive projects, like updating the lighting.
-Bright, modern light fixtures can make a big difference.
+The most important room to turn your renovating dollars towards is the kitchen.
+Unless your kitchen is very outdated or disfunctional, a total renovation is probably unnecessary.
+You can start with the least expensive projects and see what a huge difference they make.

-- If you need new appliances, consider what style of appliances looks good in your home style.
+- Consider appliances that look good in your home style.
 Take a look at your competition.
-Stainless steel appliances are still popular, but there are lots of choices these days, many not expensive.
-Don’t skimp on the refrigerator…most new home kitchens are outfitted for a 36 inch model.
+Stainless steel appliances are still popular, but there are a lot of choices these days.
+Above all, don’t skimp on the refrigerator…most new homes are outfitted for a 36-inch model.

-- Countertops are one of the most important considerations in updating a kitchen.
-The sheer size of the space dominates the room visually.
-Although granite has become popular, there are many other choices that look just as good, like soapstone, quartz, or even concrete.
-There are several solid surface products that look great.
+- Countertops are one of the most critical decisions in a kitchen.
+The sheer size dominates the room.
+Although granite is very popular, there are many other solid surface products that look great: silestone, soapstone, quartz, and even concrete.
+Again, look at your competition.

-- Paint is the cure to many ills, including the kitchen.
-It also has the best return on investment when you consider the cost and ease of the task.
+- Paint is the easiest solution to many ills with the best return on investment.
 With today’s open floor plans, make sure your kitchen colors flow with the rest of your home.

 - If you are doing a more intense renovation, be sure to do your research on the best layout of your kitchen.
-People spend a lot of time in the kitchen, and most expect an eat-in area.
+People spend a lot of time in the kitchen and most expect an eat-in area.

 Does Remodeling the Bathroom Increase Home Value?

-- Bathroom updates can do a lot for your home value.
-There are a lot of updates that have a high return on investment.
-As in the kitchen, start with updating the lighting.
+- Start with updating the lighting.
 Task lighting and overhead lighting are both important.
 Make sure your mirror(s) are in good shape and well-lighted.

-- Then move on to the hardware.
-Simple changes like the cabinet hardware, towel bar and switch plates are easy to do but add to the overall appeal.
+- Simple changes to the cabinet hardware, towel bar and switch plates are easy to do but add to the overall appeal.
 If you need to change out the cabinets, there are many stylish and affordable choices at your local home improvement box store.

 - Fresh paint in a soothing, zen-like neutral shade is the most cost effective way to add value to a bathroom.

-- Modern bathroom design trends are moving towards a bathroom that fits in with the decor in the rest of the home.
-Today’s homeowners are demanding more style choices, more elegance.
+- Today’s homeowners are demanding more style choices, more elegance.
 Take a look at your bathrooms and look for ways to add stylish features that blend with the rest of our home.